roc-streaming/roc-vad/README.md

 When you configure an app (e.g. iTunes) to use virtual device as a speaker, all sound that the app plays to the device is streamed to a remote receiver.
 Remote receiver could be Roc PipeWire source, or an app using Roc Toolkit library, or even a generic RTP receiver.

-And vice versa, when you configure an app (e.g. Zoom) to use virtual device as a micrhophone, the sound is streamed from a remote sender to the virtual device, and the app reads the received stream.
+And vice versa, when you configure an app (e.g. Zoom) to use virtual device as a microphone, the sound is streamed from a remote sender to the virtual device, and the app reads the received stream.

 ## Features